Andrew Macrae (judge)

 Andrew Colin Macrae (麥機智; born 1956) is Vice President of the Court of Appeal of Hong Kong.

-Legal career
+Early life and legal career

+Macrae was born in Northern Rhodesia and attended Durham University, where he was a member of St. John's College.

 In 1979, Macrae was called to the Bar in England and was admitted to Middle Temple.
 He was elected as a Bencher at Middle Temple in 2021.

 Macrae was called to the Bar in Hong Kong in 1983.
 He was in private practice as a member of the Chambers of Gary Plowman SC.